Most respondents rank the facilities as above average.

 How did you prepare for the interview?

-Applicants commonly prepared for the interview by reading through SDN interviews and conducting mock interviews with friends and family to practice.
-This approach helped them gain insights into common questions and receive feedback on their responses, ultimately boosting their confidence and readiness for the actual interview.
+Applicants commonly prepared for the interview by reading through SDN interviews and conducting mock interviews with friends and family to practice and gain feedback.

 Reading through SDN interviews, asked multiple friends and family to sit down and mock interview

-Applicants were impressed by the opportunity to work closely with DO students, the 24/7 campus access for studying, and the unique medical problems seen during rotations in New York City.
-They appreciated the honesty and thorough introduction from the faculty, as well as the tour led by current first-year students and the availability of food during the visit.
+Applicants were positively impressed by the opportunity to work closely with DO students, the accessibility of the campus for studying, and the unique medical cases available in New York City for rotations.
+They appreciated the honesty and thoroughness of the faculty introduction, as well as the involvement of current students in giving tours and providing food.

 You get to work side by side with the DO students, the campus is open basically 24/7 to study.
 Come on its New York City who wouldn't want to study here?
 The Didactic program.
 Rotations in the biggest city in the USA, you are going to see some very unique medical problems that a small town can't offer.